louisesykes198/the-crochet-files/README.md

 - As a user, I want to create an account to access and contribute to crochet projects.
 - As a user, I want to log in and out securely to protect my account.
 - As a user, I want to view crochet projects shared by others so that I can find inspiration and ideas.
 - As a user, I want to like and comment on crochet projects so that I can show appreciation and join the community.

+#### **Project Uploads & Management**
+- As a user, I want to add a new crochet project with images and text so that I can share my work with others.
+- As a user, I want to edit my crochet projects so that I can make corrections or updates.
+- As a user, I want to delete my crochet projects so that I can remove content I no longer want to share.
+- As a user, I want to categorize my crochet projects so that others can easily find them.